What is 14K?

 While it depends on what your metal allergies are specifically, nickel is a common metal allergy and thus platinum is a great substitute for white gold (nickel is the bleaching agent used to make white gold white).

-For those with sensitive skin, opt for 14K and 18K over vermeil and gold-filled jewelry as these demi-fine metals can activate skin sensitivities with daily wear and exposure to water, sweat, and sun.
+For those with sensitive skin, opt for 14K and 18K over vermeil and gold-filled jewelry as these semi-fine metals contain other metals that can activate skin sensitivities with daily wear and exposure to water, sweat, and sun.